-Unlike a protein-to-creatinine ratio test, which is just one sample of urine, the 24-hour urine protein test consists of multiple samples of urine taken over a 24-hour period.
+The 24-hour urine protein test consists of multiple samples of urine taken over a 24-hour period.
+It’s different from a protein-to-creatinine ratio test, which uses just one sample of urine.
 The 24-hour urine protein test may be given as a follow-up to a positive protein-to-creatinine ratio test.

-The test does not require anything other than normal urination.
+The test doesn’t require anything other than normal urination.
 There are no risks involved.

-The test may be performed at home or while you are staying at the hospital.
-Generally, you will be given one or more containers to collect and store your urine over a 24-hour time period.
+The test may be performed at home or in the hospital.
+Generally, you’ll be given one or more containers to collect and store your urine over a 24-hour period.

-Usually, you will start in the morning.
-You will urinate, flush down the urine, and then begin keeping track of time.
+Usually, you’ll start in the morning.
+You won’t save the urine during that first trip to the bathroom.
+Instead, flush and begin keeping track of time.
 You will collect the rest of your urine for the next 24 hours.

-Save your urine from the 24-hour time period, storing it in a cool environment.
-It can be kept cool in the refrigerator or on ice in a cooler.
+Store your urine from the 24-hour time period in a cool environment.
+It can be kept in the refrigerator or on ice in a cooler.

-Label the container with your name, date, and time of completion ake your urine to the lab for analysis.
-If you are at home, your healthcare provider will tell you how to transport the urine.
+Label the container with your name, date, and time of collection.
+After 24 hours of urine collection, the samples must be taken to a lab for analysis.
+If you’re at home, your healthcare provider will tell you how to transport the urine.

-According to the National Institutes of Health (NIH), a normal test result shows less than 80 milligrams of protein per day.
-Tests may vary slightly between laboratories.
-Ask your doctor about the exact meaning of your test results (NIH, 2011).
+Test results should be available after a couple of days, depending on the lab schedule.
+A normal test result shows less than 150 milligrams of protein per day.
+Test results may vary slightly between laboratories.
+Ask your doctor about the exact meaning of your test results.

 Protein in the urine may signify kidney damage or disease.
 Protein levels may also rise temporarily due to factors such as infection, stress, or excess exercise.

-- amyloidosis (abnormal presence of amyloid proteins in organs and tissues)
+- amyloidosis, an abnormal presence of amyloid proteins in organs and tissues

 - congestive heart failure